NVIDIA/numba-cuda/docs/source/user/cuda_ffi.rst

 kernel as either PTX or LTOIR, depending on whether LTO is enabled.
 Other files will be passed directly to the CUDA Linker.

+A ``LinkableCode`` object may have setup and teardown callback functions that perform module-specific initialization and cleanup tasks.

-For cumodules linked to a linkable code object, additional setup and teardown callbacks are available.
-Setup functions are invoked once for every new module loaded.
-Teardown functions are invoked just prior to module unloading.
-These callbacks are defined as follows:
+* Setup functions are invoked once for every new module loaded.
+* Teardown functions are invoked just prior to module unloading.

+Both setup and teardown callbacks are called with a handle to the relevant module.
+In practice, Numba creates a new module each time a kernel is compiled for a specific set of argument types.

+The callbacks are defined as follows:

 .. code::